UT PREP Frequently Asked Questions

 Who can apply?

-Students currently in 6th grade (SY24-25) that are residents of Washington County or Kane County can apply for Year 1.
+• Students currently enrolled in 6th grade can apply for Year 1 as a New Student.

 Where can I find the handbook?